 List of Books required for MPPSC Prelims Preparation

-Since you are aiming for a summarised study material, you can avoid NCERT books as they consume a lot of time.
+Since you are aiming for summarised study material, you can avoid NCERT books as they consume a lot of time.
 Go for the compiled versions, which are more concise and useful.
 Here is a complete list of all the books that you need for the preparation of MPPSC Prelims:

-- Data of Census India and MP (fetch latest stats from the internet)
+Data of Census India and MP (fetch latest stats from the internet)

-- Manorama yearbook of the previous year for Current Affairs, national & international events (or any other reliable yearbook)
+Manorama yearbook of the previous year for Current Affairs, national & international events (or any other reliable yearbook)

 Once you have all the study material in place, the next thing to do is to go through your syllabus really well.
 As you go through your syllabus, create a study plan scheduling each topic on a given day.
-Study the subjects you find the most difficult first, so that you don't face anxiety and stress on the last few days before the exam.
+Study the subjects you find the most difficult first so that you don't face anxiety and stress the last few days before the exam.

 If you have to finish your syllabus in 3 months, you will have to dedicate at least 12 to 15 hours every day to your studies and cut down on all the distractions in your life.
 If you feel like you won't be able to finish your syllabus within the given time limit, try to eliminate the topics which carry less weightage in the mark distribution of the paper.
-DO NOT focus on finishing the syllabus, instead focus on memorising well whatever you are studying.
+DO NOT focus on finishing the syllabus, instead focus on memorizing well whatever you are studying.
 If you study a lot and don't remember anything, it is of no use.

 When you create a schedule on such short notice, you won’t have any time to make changes or apply trial and error on this.
 Hence, it would be best if you prepared your schedule smartly.
 Here are some tips to help you with the same.

-- Don’t keep the schedule too tight.
+Don’t keep the schedule too tight.
 Keep some gap between topics so that you can extend a particular section, in case you are finding it difficult.

-- Leave slots for short breaks every 2 or 3 hours.
+Leave slots for short breaks every 2 or 3 hours.

-- Schedule related topics together so that it is easier to follow and memorise information.
+Schedule related topics together so that it is easier to follow and memorise information.

-- Avoid haphazard planning; follow a smooth sequence.
+Avoid haphazard planning; follow a smooth sequence.

-- If you are planning to study different subjects on the same day, make sure you don’t keep two difficult subjects together to give your mind some relaxation.
+If you are planning to study different subjects on the same day, make sure you don’t keep two difficult subjects together to give your mind some relaxation.

-- Make sure your schedule is not too hard on you.
+Make sure your schedule is not too hard on you.
 It should only help you to manage and not exhaust you completely while you try to follow it.

-If you are having difficulty in planning a proper schedule, join a crash course in one of the leading MPPSC coaching in Indore.
+If you are having difficulty planning a proper schedule, join a crash course in one of the leading MPPSC coaching in Indore.

 Step #3 — Start Preparing Immediately